csci-182/fall2022/pages/_lectures/week04_lecture02.md

 ---

-<a href="https://northwestern.zoom.us/rec/share/F6CgL3NAOkaPEG_Xq6TrjMac0iSknmtxSsh2L_sH21tJvnHomSOWM26bPaiFoNU.F6oHaFGAFdCWYYgw?startTime=1602083700000" target="_blank">Video from Today's Lecture</a>

-Today, we're going to field questions from the class and go over them.
+Today in class, we will review any questions that you have about the material covered thus far.
+Please review the [Quiz 1 study materials](week04-lecture03) and come with questions.
 We're also going to make sure we understand how to do these two problems:

 ## Exercise 1
 ```python